google-site-verification=SfEzF96A8Du_sEv6XWRU26UtSRKj7vEHPA-FrSsT_JE 123F4E783E1AB31D7A0F034A941F816E

-There is a popular mystery shopper scam that has been going around for a while that you need to be aware of.
+There is a popular mystery shopper scam that has been going around for many years that you need to be aware of.

-As you may have guessed, the check is not good.
+As you may have guessed, the check that was sent to you is a FAKE.
 You probably won't have a problem cashing it, but it won't be long before it will bounce back to you.
 When that happens, your troubles begin.
 Many victims lose thousands of dollars on this mystery shopper scam.

 Take a look at this SCAM email I received in October 2009.